Penn Global Research & Engagement Grant Program Apply for a Research Grant

 Penn Global Research Grants cannot support service learning or social entrepreneurship projects that are open-ended and/or do not involve a direct connection to ongoing research or teaching.

-Note about Workshops, Conferences and Other Convenings: Penn Global Research Grants also support workshops, conferences, and other convenings integral to a larger research project.
-Such convenings may provide a platform for the faculty member to share his or her findings with a public audience.
+• Note about Workshops, Conferences and Other Convenings: Penn Global Research Grants also support workshops, conferences, and other convenings integral to a larger research project.
+Such convenings may provide a platform for the faculty member to share their findings with a public audience.
 If you are interested in seeking support for a stand-alone convening, or series of convenings, please apply for a Penn Global Convening Grant

 block